 The city center itself is rather compact, more like the main streets of a small town.
 It’s full of steep hills, old-fashioned buildings, and weathered brick walls.

 Just a few steps away from downtown is a charming and popular neighborhood known as Canal Park.
-There, you’ll find shops, restaurants, and the famous (for Duluth) Aerial Lift Bridge.
-(I make fun, but it’s actually on the National Register of Historic Places and considered quite an iconic structure.)
-Hang around for a bit, and you might get a chance to see the bridge raised as a ship comes in.
+There, you’ll find shops, restaurants, and the famous (well, for Duluth) Aerial Lift Bridge.
+(I make fun, but it’s actually on the National Register of Historic Places, and is definitely one of the city’s most recognizable structures.)
+Hang around for a bit, and you might get a chance to see the bridge raised to let in a ship.

 Into maritime history?
 Visit the marine museum (free admission, hours vary), admire the iconic black-and-white lighthouse, and check out the old anchors and naval artifacts lined up along the water.

-I personally consider spring and summer to be the ideal seasons to visit the North Shore, but it’s also pretty spectacular during the rest of the year.
-Autumn is particularly stunning, as the leaves turn vivid hues of gold and crimson.
-It’s even worth visiting in the winter, if you’re up for cross-country skiing, frozen waterfalls, or snowy hiking.
+You might assume spring and season are the only good seasons to explore northern Minnesota (and I can’t say I blame you), but that’s not necessarily true.
+Autumn might actually be more stunning, as the trees turn vivid hues of gold and crimson; and if you’re up for cross-country skiing, frozen waterfalls, or snowy hiking, it’s even worth visiting in the winter.
 (Of course, make sure to bundle up and check weather conditions regularly — Minnesota isn’t exactly known for its temperate winter climate.)

 In addition to the falls, Gooseberry is home to some great walking paths and iconic Northern Minnesotan wildlife — from bears and wolves to heaps of different birds and fish.
 Stop by the visitor center to find out more about the animals, and learn how the Civilian Conservation Corps (CCC) developed the campgrounds and hiking trails back in the 1930s.

-Ready to go a bit further?
-A few more miles up the road, you’ll find Split Rock Lighthouse and State Park, where you have a couple of options.
+Here, you’ve got a couple of options.
 You can enter the historic site and tour the lighthouse up close and personal; alternatively, you can take a short walk to the lakeshore, and see it perched atop a rugged cliff in the distance.
-(If you ask me, it’s the kind of thing that should be seen from afar.)
+If you ask me, a lighthouse is the kind of thing that should be seen from afar.